top of page

 SOUTH CAUCASUS (ARMENIA, AZERBAIJAN, GEORGIA)

-in support of research in the South Caucasus (Armenia, Azerbaijan, and Georgia), these are open to U.S. citizens, U.S. permanent residents, Canadian citizens, or Canadian permanent residents.
+Graduate/Post-doctoral Fellowships: in support of research in the South Caucasus (Armenia, Azerbaijan, and Georgia), these are open to U.S. citizens, U.S. permanent residents, Canadian citizens, or Canadian permanent residents.
 Projects in all fields in the social sciences, humanities, and related sciences are eligible.
 Proposals will be judged on their quality and on the potential of the research to strengthen scholarship on the South Caucasus.

-Research Fellowships: in support of research and mentoring activities in the South Caucasus (Armenia, Azerbaijan, and/or Georgia).
+Research & Mentoring Fellowships: in support of research and mentoring activities in the South Caucasus (Armenia, Azerbaijan, and/or Georgia).
 The goals are 1) to support research in and the study of the South Caucasus; 2) to select, recognize and financially support individuals who demonstrate high potential to contribute to research in this region; 3) to support a mentoring relationship that will both develop the academic skills of the mentee and strengthen ties between the US and host country.

 SRI LANKA